pcgeek86/azure-powershell-extensions/README.md

 ```
 Import-Module -Name AzureExt;
+Start-AzureRm;
 ```

 **IMPORTANT**: For most argument completer functions, you must be authenticated to Microsoft Azure.
 Starting with the 1.0 release of the Azure Resource Manager module, token caches are not automatically saved between PowerShell sessions.
+To simplify the process of authenticating each time you login, we created a command called `Start-AzureRm`.

 For Azure Service Management commands, use `Add-AzureAccount` to login.
 For Azure Resource Manager commands, use `Login-AzureRmAccount` to login.